Gen Z Shopping Trends and Habits for Retailers

 Gen Z’s interest in wellness goes beyond fitness; it blends appearance, health, and identity.
 They are fueling growth in categories like gym memberships, personal care, and beauty, investing not just in how they feel but how they present themselves.

 According to our data, Gen Z values body image and physical appearance higher than previous generations.
-27% of Gen Z respondents selected building muscle/getting toned and 26% having better looking skin as their highest priorities related to health and wellness.
-Previous generations are more concerned with losing weight, strengthening their immune systems, and reducing pain/inflammation.
+27% of Gen Z respondents selected “building muscle/getting toned” and 26% “having better looking skin” as their highest priorities related to health and wellness.
+On the other hand, previous generations are more concerned with losing weight, strengthening their immune systems, and reducing pain/inflammation.

 This doesn’t mean they’re vain in a shallow sense.
 Rather, looking good, feeling strong, and projecting an image aligned with their values are deeply interconnected.
 Retailers in beauty, fashion, and accessories have opportunities to position their products as part of a holistic wellness journey.